minorimpact/uravo/README.md

 ```
     [~]$ brew install mysql-client cpanminus
 ```
 Honestly, getting this installed on a mac is kind of a pain in the ass.
 The main issue is DBD::mysql, which complains that it can't find a particular header.
-The solution was, vaguely, to find missing files my system, set $PASTHRU_INC to "-I<dir that contained one header> -I<dir that contained the second header>", then recompile and reinstall DBI and DBD::mysql by hand.
+The solution was, vaguely, to find the location of files my system, set $PASTHRU_INC to "-I&lt;dir that contained one header> -I&lt;dir that contained the second header>", then recompile and reinstall DBI and DBD::mysql by hand.

 #### Linux General